aphelps099/CA-SBDC/wp-content/plugins/jvm-rich-text-icons/readme.txt

 <i class="icon fa fa-address-book" aria-hidden="true"> </i>
 `

 The CSS class names and available icons can be all be modified to your liking if you are prepared to write some PHP hooks for your WordPress theme.
+Please note that you should keep the plugin settings set to use 'Font Awesome 4.7'.
+If you would like to load a custom created webfont or icon set you crafted yourself please read on.
+If you have the SVG files you can set the plugin settings to 'Custom SVG icon set' and upload your SVG files from the plugin settings.

 **CSS file**
-A slightly customized version of the Font Awesome 4.7 CSS file is loaded by default on the front end and backend to make the plugin work out of the box.
-If you want to use a custom icon set it is advised to overide the icon set json file and CSS file using hooks provided by this plugin.
+A slightly customized version of the Font Awesome 4.7 CSS file is loaded by default on the front end and backend to make the plugin work out of the box, but you can also choose Font Awesome Free version 5.x or 6.x from the settings screen.
+If you want to use a custom created icon set it is advised to overide the icon set json file and CSS file using hooks provided by this plugin.

 **Custom icon set file**
-By default the Font Awesome 4.7 icon set is loaded from: wp-content/plugins/jvm-richtext-insert-icons/src/icons.json.
+If the plugin is set to Font Awesome 4.7 icon set (default behaviour) the icons are loaded from: wp-content/plugins/jvm-richtext-insert-icons/dist/fa-4.7/icons.json.
 The json file contains all css classes that can be turned into icons by Font Awesome 4.7 CSS file.
 You can load a custom json icon set file  by calling a filter hook in your (child) theme functions.php.
 For example:

 `